 oJti "that" - Introducing a dependent statement of perception expressing what we should know.

-lhmyomeqa (lambanw) fut. "we who teach will be" - we will receive [greater judgment].
+lhmyomeqa (lambanw) fut. "we who teach will be" - we will receive.
 The teaching office brings with it responsibilities and accountability.

 Instruction #2, v2.
 "All men stumble, and of all faults, those of the tongue are the hardest to avoid", Ropes.
-We will make mistakes, particularly when it comes to the things we say; "who is he who has never sinned with his tongue?", Ecclus.19:16.
+We will make mistakes, particularly when it comes to the things we say; "who is he who has never sinned with his tongue?", Ecc.19:16.
 To never put our foot wrong implies perfection.
-James clearly stitches this saying to v1, but it really serves as a transitional saying leading to the more general issue of Christian conversation.
+James clearly stitches this saying to v1, but it may just serve as a transitional saying leading to the more general issue of Christian conversation.
 Peterson puts it nicely, "We get it wrong nearly every time we open our mouths.
 If you could find someone whose speech was perfectly true, you'd have a perfect person, in perfect control of life."

 gar "-" - for.
-Possibly introducing a causal clause explaining why we should think twice before embarking on a teaching ministry, "because we all make many a slip", Berkeley, yet here likely to serve as a stitching device for the next saying and so left untranslated.
+Possibly introducing a causal clause explaining why we should think twice before embarking on a teaching ministry, "because we all make many a slip", Berkeley, yet possibly just as a stitching device for the next saying and so left untranslated.

-polla acc. adj. "in many ways" - many.
+polla acc. adj. "in many ways" - on many occasions.
 Possibly accusative of reference, "with reference to many things."
 Either "many" in the sense of "often", "many" in the sense of "all kinds of ways", Phillips.

-ei + ind. "if" - Introducing a conditional clause 1st. class, where the condition is assumed true for argument sake; "if, as is the case, .... then .."
+ei + ind. "if" - if, as is the case, [anyone in speech does not stumble, then ....].
+Introducing a conditional clause 1st. class, where the proposed condition is assumed true, here for argument sake.
 Surely hypothetical, given that James has already stated that "we all make mistakes."
 Yet, is James setting an ideal, or is he being facetious?

 ou ptaiei (ptaiw) pres. "is never at fault" - does not stumble, trip, fall.